fab13n/lamtez/EXAMPLES.md

 ## User accounts

+Nothing special about this contract either; it's made more readable than its Michelson counterpart thanks to named operations and operation fields, and thanks to the store update operations separated from result computation.

     type withdrawal = Key: key * Amount: tez * Signature: signature type operation = Deposit key + Withdrawal withdrawal